fauzani96/car-app/README.md

 # Carz App

-A simple project for fulfilling requirement for [Finology Group](https://finology-group.com/) recruitment as a Frontend Engineer

 - Currently the only working features is Home and Cars page.
 - The car list and the image may be different because I don't find any free API services that provide Cars information with images.